 Formalize supports for parent partners

-Providing formal supports to parent partners is key to their being effective and satisfied in their role.
+Providing formal supports to parent partners is key to their effectiveness and satisfaction in their role.
 For parents, the journey from being a service recipient to developing the skills and competencies necessary to serve as a professional parent partner can be complicated and requires appropriate supports.
-Building agency capacity to support parent partners has focused on a variety of issues, including addressing staff reluctance, promoting families as partners, and establishing an infrastructure that supports ongoing professional development.
+Building agency capacity to support parent partners has focused on a variety of issues, including addressing staff reluctance, promoting families as partners, and establishing an infrastructure that supports initial training and ongoing professional development.

 In addition to ongoing training, many of the programs incorporated ways to support parent partners’ health and wellness, in order to provide them with a safe space to decompress from the pressures of the role and prevent burnout or transference.
+Some programs have been intentional about creating space for peer support groups among parent partner leaders, especially during times of intense community challenges, such as during the COVID-19 pandemic.
 An unintended benefit or a secondary outcome, which has been largely unmeasured, is that of continued advancement through involvement in parent partner programs.
 Being a parent mentor is often a gateway to parents’ future professional trajectory, such that their roles as parent partners have launched their careers in child welfare or social services, as well as led them to pursue higher education degrees.